Classic Chinese Novels

+During the Ming and Qing dynasties, Chinese novels inspired sequels, rebuttals, and reinventions with new settings, sometimes in different genres.
+Far more than in the European tradition, every level of society was familiar with the plots, characters, key incidents, and quotations.
+Those who could not read knew them through tea-house story-tellers, Chinese opera, card games, and new year pictures.
+In modern times they live on through popular literature, graphic novels, cartoons and films, television drama, video games, and theme parks.

 Nomenclature and subgroupings

-The literary critic and sinologist Andrew H. Plaks writes that the term "classic novels" in reference to these six titles is a "neologism of twentieth-century scholarship" that seems to have come into common use under the influence of C. T. Hsia's The Classic Chinese Novel.
-He adds that he is not sure at what point in the Qing or early twentieth century this became a "fixed critical category" but the grouping appears in a wide range of critical writing.
+The literary critic and sinologist Andrew H. Plaks writes that the term "classic novels" in reference to these six titles is a "neologism of twentieth-century scholarship" that seems to have come into common use under the influence of C. T. Hsia's The Classic Chinese Novel (1968).
+He adds that he is not sure at what point in the Qing or early twentieth century this became a "fixed critical category", but the grouping appears in a wide range of critical writing.
 Paul Ropp notes that "an almost universal consensus affirms six works as truly great".
 Hsia views them as "historically the most important landmarks" of the novels of China.